-The secondary lymphatic system consists of the lymphoepithelial organs (palatine tonsils, pharyngeal tonsil, tubal tonsils, lingual tonsil), the mucosa-associated lymphoid tissue (MALT) and the lymphoreticular organs, which include the lymph nodes and spleen.
+The secondary lymphatic system consists of the lymphoepithelial organs (palatine tonsils, pharyngeal tonsil, tubal tonsils, and lingual tonsils), mucosa-associated lymphoid tissue (MALT), and lymphoreticular organs, which include the lymph nodes and spleen.

 Physiology of the Immune System

-The immune response becomes effective when the body is confronted with pathogens.
-It is important to know that the immune response only starts at the moment a pathogen overcomes the mechanical protective barriers of the body.
-In medicine, the types of immune responses can be classified by various factors.
+The immune response becomes effective when the body is confronted by pathogens.
+It is important to know that the immune response only starts the moment a pathogen overcomes the mechanical protective barriers of the body.
+The types of immune responses can be classified based on various parameters.

 Classification according to time of development

-In the classification according to time of development, the unspecific innate immune response is distinguished from the specific adaptive.
+In this classification, the nonspecific innate immune response is distinguished from the adaptive specific response.

-In the unspecific immune response, first, the pathogen is engulfed and destroyed by phagocytes.
-This is the so-called receptor-mediated phagocytosis, which is, inter alia, performed by macrophages and granulocytes.
-The emerging fragments of the pathogen are then presented to the cells of the specific immune defense (B-and T-lymphocytes) – a process that is called opsonization.
+In the nonspecific immune response, the pathogen is first engulfed and destroyed by phagocytes.
+This is the so-called receptor-mediated phagocytosis, which is performed by macrophages and granulocytes.
+The emerging fragments of the pathogen are then presented to the cells of the specific immune defense (B and T lymphocytes)—a process that is called opsonization.

 Adaptive specific immune response

-The adaptive specific immune response is directed against a specific antigen which is already known to the body.
-Two systems of adaptive immunity protect all vertebrates, namely cellular and Humoral immunity.
-In the cellular defense, the T-lymphocytes are active, while in the humoral defense, the antibodies of B-lymphocytes are active.
-In case of a viral infection, cytotoxic T-cells (killer T-cells) are activated by the presented antigen and destroy the foreign cell using perforins and granzymes.
-The consequences of both classes of immune responses may be harmful as well as beneficial and are mediated by cells of the highly distributed lymphoid system.
+The adaptive specific immune response is directed against a specific antigen that is already known to the body.
+Two systems of adaptive immunity protect all vertebrates, namely, cellular and humoral immunity.
+In cellular defense, the T lymphocytes are active, while in humoral defense, the antibodies of B lymphocytes are active.
+For viral infections, cytotoxic T cells (killer T cells) are activated by the presented antigen and destroy the foreign cell using perforins and granzymes.
+The effects of both classes of immune responses may be harmful or beneficial and are mediated by cells of the highly distributed lymphoid system.

 |Innate immune response||Adaptive immune response|